top of page

 Custom Line Styles

-The new Custom Line Styles feature can be found in the Model Editor under ‘Map Styles.’
+The Custom Line Styles feature can be found in the Model Editor under ‘Map Styles.’
 Here you can add a new custom line style by first clicking on the blue plus button and naming the line style.

 You can then choose components of the line (a line or a space), specify the length, and make custom combinations of these components to create a custom line style for selection in the Map Styles Editor.
 In the above example, the line will be created with a dash of length '10' followed by a space of '5' followed by a dash of '10' followed by a space of '5,' and the pattern is repeated.